-After you submit your application through Grants.gov, the application will automatically transfer into PAMS) for processing by the DOE Office of Science (SC).
+After you submit your application through grants.gov, the application will automatically transfer into the PAMS for processing by DOE.
 Many functions for grants and cooperative agreements can be done in PAMS, which is available at https://pamspublic.science.energy.gov.